Interested in scholarships and fellowships? There's one just for you.

 For more information on the nomination procedure, please contact Jennifer Locke, Director of International and National Fellowships.

 California Campus Compact’s Community Engagement Student Fellowship (CESF) program is a 4-month initiative specifically designed to support student leaders advancing service, service-learning and community engagement at California Campus Compact member campuses throughout the state.
 Students are engaged in providing direct service to the community or supporting a service-learning program, or both.
 Students are involved in addressing every major issue confronting California & beyond– from access to and success in higher education to economic development, health disparities to homelessness and poverty.

-For more information on CESF opportunities, please contact Lina Calderon-Morin, Assistant Director of Student and Community Engagement.
+For more information on CESF opportunities, please contact Marcus A. Rodriguez, Asst.
+Dean of Students and SLICE Director

 CORO Fellowship Program

 The Coro Fellows Program in Public Affairs is a full-time, nine month, graduate-level experiential leadership training program that prepares diverse, intelligent, and committed individuals for effective and ethical leadership in the public affairs arena.
 The Fellows program is offered in Los Angeles, New York, Pittsburgh, San Francisco, and St. Louis.
 Sixty-eight Fellows are chosen nationally each year.
 You must have a commitment to community engagement!